 Thank you!

 Many individuals and organizations dedicated their time, energy, and resources to help save Ellwood - we are so grateful!
-Here is the list of those whose generous contributions have made a lasting impact on our community.
+Here is the known list of those whose generous contributions have made a lasting impact on our community.

 A monument at Elllwood Mesa.